Freelace-Gigs/knife_game/readme.md

 Player Disconnection Handling: If a player disconnects from the game, the remaining player is declared the winner.

 If you see error running index.js file then run -npx playwright install- and run the server again.
 Rename .env.example to .env and update variables
-Make sure to update base url in .env file URL=<base-url> (.env)
+Make sure to update base url in .env file
-Uncomment line 276 to line 283 and line 304 to line 311
+Uncomment line 283 to line 290 and line 313 to line 320 (for production)
-Remove line 274 and 302
+Comment line 281 and 311